 Connecting to the senses is also one of the first exercises in intuitive development.
 When we develop a deeper connection to our senses, we also strengthen and further develop our intuition, and our channel of creativity and imagination – which connect us to the other realms.
 And by being more embodied in ourselves through the senses of touch, scent, sound, taste and sight, we become more grounded, establishing a stable channel through which inspired creativity, and source energy, can flow freely through our body.

-Below I lead you through exercises about widening the realm of our senses, and I also offer a couple’s exercise in my article Sensory Awakening Ritual for Couples.
-I’ve also previous featured an article discussing The Body Love Ritual, and Our Sense of Touch and Nurturing Connection, which discuss in more detail how to connect to the body.
+Below I lead you through beginner’s exercises about widening the realm of our senses, and I also offer a couple’s exercise in my article Sensory Awakening Ritual for Couples.
+I’ve also previous featured the articles The Body Love Ritual, and Our Sense of Touch and Nurturing Connection, which discuss in more detail how to connect to the body.
 And as I already mentioned, if you truly want to understand the essence of each sense and engage them in a deeper and more meaningful way, read my article on Engaging All Five Senses Towards Spiritual Purpose.

 Widening The Senses Exercises.